ParallelMaths/parallel/pages/academy-4-week-8.md

-# Euclid Module 4 Week 8 Homework
+# Parallel Academy Module 4 Week 8 Homework

 These homework problems relate to a recent theme you have been covering with your tutor.
 They are arranged in order of increasing difficulty and the final problem is much more of a challenge than the rest.